kycpass/BE-implementation-demo/README.md

 You can create custom webhook receiving endpoints or use a single endpoint and hadle it with custom implementation.
 Modify the code at `./webhookHandler.js`

+#### Test locally:
+As a secure endpoint is required to create webhook and receive incoming payload, you can use https://ngrok.com/ to create tunneling.
+It'll provide you a secure (https) url which will be accessible form the public internet.

 ---

 The demo server is hosted at https://be-sandbox-demo.herokuapp.com